• Skip to primary navigation

 • Add the shrimp to the hot skillet, and cook until pink, about 3-4 minutes, flipping once.
 Add to the bowl with the andouille.

-• Add 2 tablespoon butter to the skillet and reduce the heat to medium.
+• Add 2 tbsp butter to the skillet and reduce the heat to medium.
 Add the onion, pepper, and scallions.
 Season with salt and pepper as needed.
 Cook until tender, about 5 minutes.

 • Add the garlic and cook 30 seconds longer.